- Monday: Severe thunderstorms and tornadoes

 others to do the same

 Each year in the United States, more than 400 people are struck by lightning.
-On average, between 55 and 60 people are killed; hundreds of others suffer permanent neurological disabilities.
+On average, around 41 people are killed; hundreds of others suffer permanent neurological disabilities.
 Most of these tragedies can be avoided with a few simple precautions.
 When thunderstorms threaten, get to a safe place.
 Lightning safety is an inconvenience that can save your life.

 All thunderstorms produce lightning and are dangerous.
 Lightning often strikes outside the area of heavy rain and may strike as far as 10 miles from any rainfall.
 Many lightning deaths occur ahead of storms or after storms have seemingly passed.
 Keep this simple fact in mind: if you can hear thunder, you are in danger.
 Also, don’t be fooled by blue skies.
 There is no such thing as “heat lightning.”
 All lightning comes as a result of a thunderstorm, and if you hear thunder, lightning is close enough to pose an immediate threat to you.